Wound care center in Idaho Falls, Idaho

 We believe patient education is key to healing wounds.
 Our wound care center offers comprehensive services and education, leaving no doubt about which doctor to consult for wounds.

 While a patient at our clinic, we use the latest, research-proven wound care therapies, including moisture-retentive dressings and human growth factor topical gels.
 We also employ silver-based dressings that help manage contamination in chronic and acute wounds more effectively while also treating infection and stopping the systemic spread.

 Our commitment to patient-centered care allows us to treat a range of different types of wounds, including:

 - Leg and foot ulcers

-- Pressure injuries (also called pressure ulcers, pressure sores or bedsores)
+- Pressure injuries, or pressure ulcers, pressure sores and bedsores

 - Surgical wounds